 Another paid utility that prides itself for a diverse and one-click operation.
 Easy Duplicate Finder is aimed at users who’re looking to quickly get rid of duplicates from a variety of sources, including duplicate tracks in iTunes, Photos, Windows Media Player, Google Drive and Dropbox apart from their traditional folder structure.
 It offers various scanning modes and compares files by size, name and content.
 Easy Duplicate Finder comes with a wizard mode that makes it easier to specify what kind of clean up you want to do.

 Easy Duplicate Finder starts at $39.95 for a single user license and works with Windows XP through Windows 10.
 The software comes with a limited, demo version, and a Mac version also exists.
+If you are looking for duplicate file finders for Windows, this is something you should check out.

 Download Easy Duplicate Finder for Windows (Limited demo version, $39.95)